intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/sentiment/README.md

 ## Run on local after pip install

-The default backend is `bigdl`.
+The default backend is `torch_distributed`.

 ```
-python main.PU
+python main.py
 ```

-You can also run with `torch_distributed` backend via:
+You can also run with `bigdl` backend via:

 ```
-python main.py --backend torch_distributed
+python main.py --backend bigdl
 ```

 ## Run on yarn cluster for yarn-client mode after pip install